Written by on . Last updated March 14th, 2025.

 7 Aftershocks detected

-Since this main shock, 7 smaller aftershocks were detected.
-At a distance of 7 km (5 mi) west-southwest of this earthquake, an aftershock struck 14 mins later.
+This main shock was followed by 7 smaller aftershocks.
+At a distance of 21 km (13 mi) southwest of this earthquake, an aftershock struck 14 mins later.
 It measured a magnitude of 3.8

 Overview of foreshocks and aftershocks